microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframework-policies-get.md

 ---
 title: "Get trustFrameworkPolicy Content"
-description: "In the Azure AD B2C trust framework policy is referred to as custom policies.
-This operation retrieves the content of an existing trustFrameworkPolicy object from the tenant."
+description: "This operation retrieves the content of an existing trustFrameworkPolicy object from an Azure AD B2C tenant."
 localization_priority: Normal
 author: "valnav"
 ms.prod: "microsoft-identity-platform"